spapas/spapas.github.io/content/django-rq-redux.rst

 can use is limited by a configuration file (so if you reach the maximum you'll need to also increase that number)!

-Instead of this, you can avoid using the 'default' queue, and yse queues that contain your application name in their name, for example, for the sample project you could create something like 'django-test-rq-default', 'django-test-rq-low', 'django-test-rq-high' etc. You need to configure the extra queues by adding them
+Instead of this, you can avoid using the 'default' queue, and use queues that contain your application name in their name, for example, for the sample project you could create something like 'django-test-rq-default', 'django-test-rq-low', 'django-test-rq-high' etc. You need to configure the extra queues by adding them